nickjj/runninginproduction.com/tags/static-site.md

 layout: "tags"
 tag: "static-site"

-title: "Using a Static Site to Build Your Website"
+title: "Using a Static Site Generator to Build Your Website"
 description:
-  Podcast episodes and interviews filtered by the static site tag.
+  Podcast episodes and interviews where developers talk about using Jekyll, Gatsby, Hugo and others to build their site.
 ---